wp-plugins/archive-posts-sort-customize/readme.txt

 == Screenshots ==

-1. Interface in setting
+1. Settings Interface
-2. While setting
+2. Configuration Example
-3. Kindness custom field input setting
+3. Sort support of Custom fields

 == Changelog ==

+= 1.2.2 =
+* Support for SSL.
+* Check to 3.6.

 = 1.2.1 =
 * Added a confirmation of Nonce field.